Broadcasting solutions on networked systems of phase oscillators: Kuramoto oscillators on a network of networks

 where now $i \in [1,\, NM]$, such that:

-The adjacency matrix describing the multilayer system is the $NM \times NM$ matrix:
+The adjacency matrix describing the multi-level system is the $NM \times NM$ matrix:

-where $\bm{A}_{lk}$ is a $N \times N$ matrix, which describes the connections between the oscillators in the $l^{\mathrm{th}}$ and $k^{\mathrm{th}}$ layers.
-In case $l = k$, the block represents the intra-layer connections in the $l^{\mathrm{th}}$ layer.
-In case $l \neq k$, the block represents the inter-layer connections between oscillators in layers $l$ and $k$.
+where $\bm{A}_{lk}$ is a $N \times N$ matrix, which describes the connections between the oscillators in the $l^{\mathrm{th}}$ and $k^{\mathrm{th}}$ areas (sub-networks).
+In case $l = k$, the block represents the intra-area connections in the $l^{\mathrm{th}}$ area.
+In case $l \neq k$, the block represents the inter-area connections between oscillators in areas $l$ and $k$.
 Note that in our treatment these matrices absorb the information about the coupling strength.
-For simplicity, we consider here the case in which the coupling strength between oscillators in two fixed layers is constant.
-However, this coupling need not be the same for all layers.
+Here, our approach is able to handle multi-level networks where the coupling strength between two different areas (sub-networks) can be different given two different areas.
+This means that the coupling strength between the areas $l$ and $k$ can be different than the coupling strength between areas $l$ and $k+1$.

 For details on the joins of matrices and on the mathematical background of our approach, see \cite{doan2022joins,doan2022sprectrum,chebolu2022joins}.